SkyrilHD/Dell-Exx50-Hackintosh/README.md

 Italic: not confirmed

-1: disable your dGPU (if you have one) with the SSDT
+1: disable your dGPU (if you have one) with a SSDT

 2: make sure to change your SMBIOS to MacBook8,1